RomainBertin/linux_kernel_install/README.md

 ##By default

 The installation script is configured to install linux 3.13.6.
-You will need to update this data for installing another version.
+You will need to update this data to install another kernel version.